WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 If you have a B2B website, it is recommended to use a Gmail account directly for higher stability.

-If you have a B2C website, because it also involves the website sending emails to customers, using a business email gives a better impression, but you need to enable the SMTP function in your business email first.
+If you have a B2C website, since it involves the website sending emails to customers, using a corporate email gives a better impression, but you need to enable the SMTP function in your corporate email first.

 Here, we will configure using a Gmail account.